 Poste sticks to dividend policy after better than expected Q2

-MILAN, July 31 (Reuters) - Italian postal service operator Poste Italiane PST.MI confirmed its dividend policy on Friday after reporting better than expected results in the second quarter of the year despite the negative impact of the coronavirus crisis.
+MILAN, July 31 (Reuters) - Poste Italiane PST.MIsaid it would retain its dividend policy after beating second-quarter results expectations on Friday helped by cost cuts.

-The group said earnings before interest and taxes (EBIT) came in at 325 million euros between April and June, down 30% from the same period last year, but ahead of an analyst consensus of 282 million euros.
+Earnings before interest and taxes (EBIT) of 325 million euros ($386 million) were down 30% from a year early but beat an analyst consensus of 282 million, the Italian postal company said.

-Overall, revenue fell 13% to 2.33 billion euros, slightly better than an analysts consensus of 2.31 billion euros.
+Revenue fell 13% to 2.33 billion euros for the three months to June 30 versus an analysts consensus of 2.31 billion.

 In its strategic plan dubbed Deliver 2022, Poste had pledged to increase its dividend by 5% every year until 2020.